stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 tenor of the discourse seemed to bespeak absorption and promise length.
 Georgina, though she had not meant to listen, could not help catching a phrase now and then, and presently became aware of a sinister undercurrent which frightened her very much without being wholly clear to her.
-Her brother&rsquo;s voice, nervous, incisive, held her notice with disquieting persistence.
+Her brother's voice, nervous, incisive, held her notice with disquieting persistence.

-  &ldquo;But anyway,&rdquo; he was saying, &ldquo;we haven&rsquo;t enough animals
-for another day, and you know how hard it is to get a decent supply at short notice.
-It seems silly to waste so much effort on comparative trash when human specimens could be had with just a little extra care.&rdquo;
+   "But anyway, " he was saying,  "we haven't enough animals for another day, and you know how hard it is to get a decent supply at short notice.
+It seems silly to waste so much effort on comparative trash when human specimens could be had with just a little extra care. "

   Georgina sickened at the possible implication, and caught at the hall rack to steady herself.
 Surama was replying in that deep, hollow tone which seemed to echo with the evil of a thousand ages and a thousand planets.

-  &ldquo;Steady, steady&mdash;what a child you are with your haste and impatience!
+   "Steady, steady--what a child you are with your haste and impatience!
 You crowd things so!
-When you&rsquo;ve lived as I have, so that a whole life will seem only an hour, you won&rsquo;t be so fretful about a day or week or month!
+When you've lived as I have, so that a whole life will seem only an hour, you won't be so fretful about a day or week or month!
 You work too fast.
-You&rsquo;ve plenty of specimens in the cages for a full week if you&rsquo;ll only go at a sensible rate.
+You've plenty of specimens in the cages for a full week if you'll only go at a sensible rate.
-You might even begin on the older material if you&rsquo;d be sure not to overdo it.&rdquo;
+You might even begin on the older material if you'd be sure not to overdo it. "

-  &ldquo;Never mind my haste!&rdquo; the reply was snapped out sharply; &ldquo;I have my own methods.
-I don&rsquo;t want to use our material if I can help it, for I prefer them as they are.
-And you&rsquo;d better be careful of them anyway&mdash;you know the knives those sly dogs carry.&rdquo;
+   "Never mind my haste! " the reply was snapped out sharply;  "I have my own methods.
+I don't want to use our material if I can help it, for I prefer them as they are.
+And you'd better be careful of them anyway--you know the knives those sly dogs carry. "

-  Surama&rsquo;s deep chuckle came.
+  Surama's deep chuckle came.

-  &ldquo;Don&rsquo;t worry about that.
-The brutes eat, don&rsquo;t they?
+   "Don't worry about that.
+The brutes eat, don't they?
 Well, I can get you one any time you need it.
-But go slow&mdash;with the boy gone, there are only eight, and now that you&rsquo;ve lost San Quentin it&rsquo;ll be hard to get new ones by the wholesale.
+But go slow--with the boy gone, there are only eight, and now that you've lost San Quentin it'll be hard to get new ones by the wholesale.
-I&rsquo;d advise you to start in on Tsanpo&mdash;he&rsquo;s the least use to you as he is, and&mdash;&ldquo;
+I'd advise you to start in on Tsanpo--he's the least use to you as he is, and-- "

   But that was all Georgina heard.
 Transfixed by a hideous dread from the thoughts this talk excited, she nearly sank to the floor where she stood, and was scarcely able to drag